Skip to main content

 If walls could talk, the ones adorned with Ellen Merchant’s bold prints would have stories to tell about hand-crafted artistry.

-Ellen Merchant hand-inks her patterns for her fabrics and wallpapers.
+Merchant hand-inks her patterns for her fabrics and wallpapers.
+The Nomad Ottoman can be handmade to order by her in-house upholstery department.

 The realization that she could create art that was reproduced and used in practical ways changed the course of her studies.
 After college, Merchant worked as a print designer for a fashion brand for a few years, churning out four to five designs per week.
 Then, after starting her master’s program at the Royal College of Art—and doing her own freelance projects on the side—a pandemic lockdown forced her to rethink her creative process, using only the material available in her apartment.
 “All I had was lino and some carving tools.
 It really changed everything I did,” Merchant says.